Variability study of classical supergiant X-ray binary 4U 1907+09 using NuSTAR: Results

 where $E_c$ is cutoff energy (keV) and $E_f$ is e-folding energy (keV).
+An artificial discontinuity can be observed at the cutoff energy, and in those cases it is smoothed by including a Gaussian absorption line tied to the cutoff energy.
+We checked for this feature in our observations and, due to the absence of any aforementioned discontinuity, we did not use the additional Gaussian component during the fitting.
 The data does not effectively constrain the column density.
 So, we fixed the $n_H$ value at $1.5\times10^{22}\;\mathrm{cm^{-2}}$ \citep{Maitra2013, Varun2019}.
-The $\chi^2/\mathrm{dof}$ comes out to be $\sim2202/1119$.
+The $\chi^2/\mathrm{dof}$ came out to be $\sim2202/1119$.
 An iron line and absorption features around 18 keV and 35 keV due to cyclotron absorption are visible in the residual.
 So, we added model \texttt{gauss} for the Fe feature and a multiplicative model \texttt{gabs}.
-So, we added model \texttt{gauss} for the Fe feature and a multiplicative model \texttt{gabs}.
 The model becomes \texttt{const*tbabs(gauss+highecut*pow)*gabs*gabs}.
 The $\chi^2/\mathrm{dof}$ improved to $\sim1277/1110$.
-The best fitting gives the $\Gamma\sim1.12$ and $E_\mathrm{cutoff}\sim11.8$ keV and $E_\mathrm{fold}\sim12.8$ keV.
+The best fit yielded $\Gamma\sim1.12$ and $E_\mathrm{cutoff}\sim11.8$ keV, and $E_\mathrm{fold}\sim12.8$ keV.
 The Gaussian line is fitted at 6.31 keV with an equivalent width equal to 46 eV, and the absorption lines came out at 17.6 keV and 38.02 keV.
 The flux came out to be $6.59_{-0.04}^{+0.04}\times10^{-10}\;\mathrm{erg/cm^2/s}$.\\ To assess the importance of the absorption features in the spectra, we used the \texttt{simftest} script from \texttt{xspec}.
 It uses Monte Carlo simulations to produce simulated data sets from the original data, which are then used to estimate $\Delta\chi^2$ for \texttt{gabs} components.
 We conducted $10^4$ simulations for each \texttt{gabs} component.
-The $\Delta\chi^2$ obtained from simulated data sets is considerably low compared to the observed value for each \texttt{gabs} component.
-It confirms the significant detection of absorption features at $\sim17.6$ keV and $\sim38.02$ keV.\\
+The difference between observed $\chi^2$ and maximum $\chi^2$ obtained from simulated data sets for $\sim17.6$ keV and $\sim38.02$ keV \texttt{gabs} component are $\sim400$ and $\sim54$.
+It confirms the $>5\sigma$ detection of absorption features at $\sim17.6$ keV and $\sim38.02$ keV.\\